List of Marvel Comics characters: S: Stinker

 Stinker is a character appearing in American comic books published by Marvel Comics.
 He first appears in The Incredible Hulk #271 (February 1982).
 He is an anthropomorphic skunk who is a friend of Rocket Raccoon and Lylla.

 Stone

 Stone is the name of several characters appearing in American comic books published by Marvel Comics.

 Pupil of Stick

 Stone is Stick's second-in-command and former lover.
 She can withstand any physical attack as long as she is aware of it in advance.

 Hounds member

-Stone is a mutant and member of the Hounds who can transform his body into highly dense stone-like material.
+Stone is a mutant and member of the Hounds who can transform his body into a dense stone-like material.
 He was involved in Project Wideawake and served as Sabretooth's handler.

 Assassin's Guild member

 Stone is a mutant with impenetrable rock-like skin and member of the Assassin's Guild.
 He fought Gambit before being cut to pieces and killed by Wolverine.